19-23 Crown Road, The Crown Inn

 Several old photos of The Crown Inn (or Crown Hotel), a modern photo & a photo of the old wooden door.

 Crown Inn or Crown Hotel.
 Part of the Parsons family tree referring to William Parsons of Church Cowley, Victualler, of the Signe of the Crowne' (1556).

-Crown Inn dates from 1544.
-Stage coaches used to travel up and down the High Street to and from Oxford and Wycombe to the Crown, where there was space for changing of horses and stabling.
+Crown Inn This dates from 1544.
+Stage coaches used to travel down High Street from Oxford and Wycombe to the Crown, where there was space for changing of horses and stabling.
 Heresay has it that there were four stables for 'heavy horses' which were made available with a groom and at a price (allowing the owner's horses to rest) for pulling the coach to the top of Shotover Hill, after which they were returned to The Crown.
-Earlier owners combined the businesses of farming and running an inn and this was the case here too.
+As was often the case the earlier owners combined the businesses of farming and owning an inn and this was the case here.
 The Crown Hotel or Crown Inn was located on the coaching route until this changed at the end of the 18th century when the business declined and the Crown Inn, in the early 1800s, built the Crown Tap on Church Road accessed from the new London Road route by a lane called 'Office Lane' as this was where the auctioneer’s office was in the little lane opposite the doctor's house and the horses and carts used to come down there from the main road to the auctioneer’s office.